 2. Will it benefit me?

-If a request keeps the system running but doesn’t build my skills, visibility, or influence, I will at least pause before saying yes and ask, “Is there a clear line from this task to decision‑making, budget, or my development—or is it just cleaning up after everyone else?”
+If a request keeps the system going but doesn’t help my skills, visibility, or influence, I pause.
+I ask, “Does this task lead to decision-making, budget, or my growth?
+Or is it just cleaning up after others?”

 3. Can I do it in a spirit of generosity, with no resentments or regrets?